mui/material-ui/docs/data/base/components/input/input.md

 ## Adornments

-Sometimes it is useful to add some kind of prefix, a suffix, or an action to an input.
+You can use the `startAdornment` and `endAdornment` props to add a prefix, suffix, or an action to an input.
-You can achieve this by using the `startAdornment` or `endAdornment` prop.
 Common use cases of adornments include:

 - when an input receives a specific unit of measure (like kilograms or currency)
 - when an icon button toggles hiding/showing a password